Nossa Senhora da Graça Fort: Description

 The fort is a 150 m quadrangle with pentagonal bastions at the corners.
 Four ravelins cover the curtain wall, half of which form part of the monumental gate (Dragon Gate).

 The central part of the square features a circular redoubt with two floors and a parapet with gun ports.
 The fort's circular tower has two vaulted floors: the first consisting of a decorated chapel and the second the Governor's House.
 Below the chapel, carved into the rock, there is a cistern.

 Externally, the structure is completed by a hornwork and a wide dry moat.

 A 19th century visitor described the fort thus:

-Although many 18th and 19th century military commentators considered the fort impregnable, French General Dumouriez noted that because many of its batteries were set into the rock, they were vulnerable to cannonade fire while he considered the hornwork carried "the defences to great a distance".
+Although many 18th and 19th century military commentators considered the fort impregnable, French General Dumouriez noted that because many of its batteries were set into the rock, they were vulnerable to cannonade fire while he considered the hornwork carried "the defences too great a distance".